Is granite scratch proof?

 Will you come repair my broken granite?

 Yes!
 Marble Granite World will perform service calls in the Triad area.
 We ask that you send a photo and description of the area that needs repair to our sales email and we will get back to your shortly with a quote.
 To the best of our ability, we can service broken granite, replace sinks, and reseal/polish countertops.
+If your project is not repairable, we will let you know.

 Will you attach our sink during install?